What does pink discharge mean?

 Hormone changes from coming off birth control can also lead to mood swings, fatigue, weight changes, and acne.

-Perimenopause, when your body is transitioning out of child-bearing years, can also cause pink discharge at random times.
-Estrogen is dropping during this time, but not in a straight line.
+When your body is transitioning out of childbearing years, pink discharge can occur randomly.
+During this time, estrogen drops, but not in a straight line.
 Because of these fluctuations, women may notice pink discharge along with hot flashes, insomnia, mood swings, and weight gain.

-The color of blood changes as the speed of your flow regulates.
-For some women, this may result in pink discharge, while in others, the standard red discharge.
-Know more on ovulation bleeding.
+As the speed of your flow regulates, the color of your blood changes.
+For some women, this may result in pink discharge, while the standard red discharge in others.

 This attachment can lead to very light spotting or pink discharge for some women.
 Cramping, mood swings, nausea, lower back pain, and headaches are other symptoms that some women notice around implantation.
 Learn more about implantation bleeding here.